perryao/SlidingTabBarController/README.md

 ### Special Thanks

-To @aloisbarreras for implementing the "rubber band" effect To the folks at objc.io for their article on Interactive UIKit Dynamics(http://www.objc.io/issues/12-animations/interactive-animations/)
+To @aloisbarreras for implementing the "rubber band" effect and to the folks at objc.io for their article on Interactive UIKit Dynamics(http://www.objc.io/issues/12-animations/interactive-animations/)